-After getting hit by a motorcycle, you may want to seek immediate medical treatment for your injuries.
-Then, you may wish to consider pursuing compensation for your damages.
+After a motorcycle accident, you may want to seek immediate medical treatment for your injuries.
+Then, you can consider pursuing compensation for your damages.

-A personal injury lawyer may be able to represent you and manage all of the legal work in your case.
+A personal injury lawyer from our firm may be able to represent you and manage all of the legal work in your case.

 - The motorcyclist did not exercise the reasonable care you were entitled to, such as obeying traffic laws